rjoydip-zz/pwa-launch-app/README.md

-# pwa-detect-install-native-app
+# pwa-install-app

-Detect native app and install/open it from PWA.
-Install PWA from custom installer.
+Detect native app and install with the help of PWA.
+If native app is already installed PWA will open the app.
+It also add PWA to home screen on `Windows/Linux/MacOS`.

 ## Features